google/or-tools/ortools/sat/doc/reference.md

 Internally, it ensures that is_present implies start + size == end.

 Args:
   start: The start of the interval.
-It can be an integer value, or an integer variable.
+It can be an integer value, or an
+    integer variable.
   size: The size of the interval.
-It can be an integer value, or an integer variable.
+It can be an integer value, or an integer
+    variable.
   end: The end of the interval.
-It can be an integer value, or an integer variable.
+It can be an integer value, or an integer
+    variable.
   is_present: A literal that indicates if the interval is active or not.
+A
-A inactive interval is simply ignored by all constraints.
+    inactive interval is simply ignored by all constraints.
   name: The name of the interval variable.

 Returns:
   An IntervalVar object.

-<h3 id="ortools.sat.python.cp_model.CpModel.AddNoOverlap">AddNoOverlap</h3>
+### AddNoOverlap
 ```python
 CpModel.AddNoOverlap(self, interval_vars)
 ```